ArdentStack/Parameterize.Net/README.md

 # Parametrize.Net
-Parameterize.Net is a library that allows developer to represent complex objects using float array.
+Parameterize.Net is a library that allows developers to represent complex objects using float arrays.

 # Todo
 * allow for static float array parameters.